 At Regional level : set up a consultation for the development of large scale projects.

 At National level : streamline the activities of incumbents.

 At Local level : favoring flexible and innovative solutions to make available to people in rural and urban area sources of reliable and efficient energy.

 To respond to these questions SEMICA, International Energy, Mining and Quarries Convention, annual international event dedicated to professionals of Energy, Mines and Quarries in Africa was created since 2012.

 Organized in partnership with the Ministry of Mines and Energy of Burkina Faso and the Chamber of Mines of Burkina, SEMICA is an exchange framework that gathers every year all African and global professionals of energy, mining and quarries industries to exchange on topical subjects, promote their resources and build fruitful partnerships.

 For three days, attended by several Heads of States, High personalities, Prime Ministers, Ministers, Ambassadors, CEOs, International Consultants and Experts, Investors, International Mining Companies, Financial Institutions, etc., Business Meetings , Conferences & roundtables and Exhibitions are organized.

-The fourth edition will be held from May 28 to 30, 2015 at the Centre Commercial Laico Ouaga 2000 in Ouagadougou, Burkina Faso under the theme " Mining sector’s contribution of the to the emergence of ECOWAS States: Promotion of local materials and local supply of mining goods and services ".
+The fourth edition will be held from May 28 to 30, 2015 at the Centre Commercial Laico Ouaga 2000 in Ouagadougou, Burkina Faso under the theme " Mining sector’s contribution to the emergence of ECOWAS States, Promotion of local materials and local supply of mining goods and services and EnergyTransition".